HuskySS/AI-for-Playing-Go-and-training-/README.md

-Artificial Intelligence for Playing Go
+Artificial Intelligence for Playing Go and training model by Alphazero model